iamyourmajesty/iamyourmajesty/README.md

 #### Aspring Web developer  📱 developer from India
 ![Android Developer](https://github.com/iamyourmajesty/iamyourmajesty/blob/main/Hi%20there!.gif)

-I'm currently pursuing B.Tech from Muzaffarpur Institute of Technology.
+I'm currently pursuing B.Tech from Muzaffarpur Institute of Technology.<br />
-I love to develop Single Page Application and want to excel in IT Sector.
+I love to develop Single Page Application and <br />
+want to excel in IT Sector.

 **Languages and Tools:**